News & Features

 Safety for College & University Students

-Law enforcement, mental health, student affairs, school administrators, and legal professionals — charged with identifying, assessing, and managing violence risk at colleges and universities throughout the United States — provide an incredible service under unique and often challenging circumstances.
+Law enforcement, mental health, student affairs, school administrators, and legal professionals—charged with identifying, assessing, and managing violence risk at colleges and universities throughout the United States—provide an incredible service under unique and often challenging circumstances.

-Visit these sites for resources to promote safety on campus and serve victims of campus crime:
+OVC has compiled the following resources to promote safety on campus and serve victims of campus crime:

 Another resource specific to sexual assault on college and university campuses and in our schools is the Center for Changing Our Campus Culture website.
 Sponsored by the Office on Violence Against Women, this website is designed to help students find a crisis service, learn more about their rights and how to file a complaint, and provides a map of resolved school-level enforcement activities.

 National Hispanic Heritage Month is commemorated annually from September 15 to October 15 by celebrating the histories, cultures, and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean, and Central and South America.